viamrobotics/docs/docs/registry/configure.md

     "components",
     "services",
   ]
-description: "Add more capabilities to your machine by configuring a modular resource."
+description: "Integrate additional hardware or software functionality into your machine with modular resources."
 no_list: true
 icon: true
 images: ["/registry/create-module.svg"]